Explore this Section

-The Principal History Dual Honours programme gives students an opportunity to study elements from our range of history modules whilst also completing modules in other subjects.
+The History Combined Honours programme gives students an opportunity to study elements from our range of history modules whilst also completing modules in other subjects.

 For postgraduates we offer two Masters' programmes, a Master of Arts (MA) in History and a Master of Research (MRes) in History.
 The MA in History allows students to choose from a wide variety of taught modules across a range of chronological, geographical and thematic spectrums.
 Students also produce a substantial piece of independent research.
 The Master of Research in History is part of a programme in the School of Humanities offering students the opportunity to produce a substantial piece of independent research and writing while developing wide-ranging research skills.

 Our Latin and Palaeography Summer School, has run for nearly forty years, and has attracted students from across the UK, Europe and America.
 We also have a continuing presence in regional history through the Centre for Local History, which hosts a programme of local historical research and writing.

-We have a lively community of postgraduate research students as part of the Research Institute for the Humanities.
+We have a lively community of postgraduate research students.
 We welcome postgraduate applications in all fields where we can offer effective supervision (see here for further details).
 Office and computer facilities are provided, and research training is given through the School of Humanities.
 There is an annual postgraduate symposium, and regular seminars in Modern History, Early Modern History and Local History.
 All the events welcome visitors from outside the university.
 Keele Historians, including postgraduates, also participate in region-wide seminars in Medieval and Early Modern History.

 We are a productive and successful research community, with flourishing groups of scholars of the middle ages, early modern England and contemporary history.
-Successes in attracting external funding in recent years include extensive local authority support for the Victoria County History of Staffordshire, funding from the Leverhulme Trust to Dr Morgan for work on medieval Gascony, and grants from the German Research Council for work by Professor Anthony Kauders on the history of psychoanalysis.
+Successes in attracting external funding in recent years include extensive local authority support for the Victoria County History of Staffordshire.
 More information on our research interests is given on individual staff pages.